zhaozhanqi/ipfailover-script/README.md

 # ipfailover-script

-run ./gen.sh can generate the ipfailover check.sh and notify.sh
+run ./gen.sh on master can generate the ipfailover check.sh and notify.sh